Adiabatic Limit and Deformations of Complex Structures: -sG manifolds and deformations of complex structures

+Let $\Sigma=\bigcup_{\nu}\Sigma_{\nu}\subsetneq B$.
+Thus, every divisor $Z_{s_0}$ contained in a fibre $X_{t_0}$ lying above some point $t_0=\mu_{n-1}(s_0)\in B\setminus\Sigma$ (call such a fibre {\it generic}) stands in an analytic family of divisors $(Z_s)_{s\in S}$ covering the whole base $B$ as in (\ref{eqn:fam-cycles1}) (call these divisors {\it generic}), while the {\it exceptional} fibres $X_t$ (i.e. those above points $t\in\Sigma$) may have extra divisors (those standing in {\it isolated} families satisfying (\ref{eqn:fam-cycles2})) besides the {\it generic} divisors that ``sweep'' $B$ in families with the property (\ref{eqn:fam-cycles1}).
+Thus, intuitively, the properness over the base of the irreducible components of ${\mathcal C}^{n-1}({\mathcal X}/B)$ (proved in our case in Theorem \ref{The:dd-bar_def}) ensures that every fibre (in particular $X_0$) has ``at least as many'' divisors (at least the {\it generic} ones) as the {\it generic} fibres of the family.

+Finally, recall the by now classical results of Fujiki and Campana in [Fuj78] and [Cam81, Theorem 1 and Corollaries 1, 2, 3].
+In particular, in [Cam81, corollaire 2] the ``weakly K\"ahler'' assumption on the morphism $\pi:X\to S$ (that became $\pi:{\mathcal X}\rightarrow B$ in our notation) is made only to ensure the properness over the base of the relative space of divisors that was proved for our situation in Theorem \ref{The:dd-bar_def}.
+Indeed, Fujiki had earlier proved in [Fuj78, Theorem 4.5 and Proposition 4.8] the properness over the base of the relative space of cycles of any dimension under the assumption that the morphism $\pi$ is ``weakly K\"ahler''.
+Let us add that it was Lieberman who initiated this series of works on Chow compactness and that in [Cam81] ``algebraic'' means ``Moishezon''.

+Thus, using these standard facts and our Theorem \ref{The:dd-bar_def}, we can finish the proof of our main result.

+{\it Proof of Theorem \ref{The:moidef}.} Let $n=\mbox{dim}_\C X_t$ for all $t\in B$.
+The Moishezon property is well known to imply the $\partial\bar\partial$-property, so the fibre $X_t$ is a $\partial\bar\partial$-manifold for every $t\in B\setminus\{0\}$.
+Therefore, Theorem \ref{The:dd-bar_def} applies and ensures the properness (in the precise sense spelt out therein) over the base of the relative Barlet space of divisors associated with the family $(X_t)_{t\in B}$.

+By [Cam81, corollaire 2, p.
+160], this properness guarantees that, whenever the fibre $X_t$ is Moishezon for every $t$ in a subset $B'\subset B$ which is not ``analytically meager'' in $B$ in the sense of [Cam 81, d\'efinition 1, p.158] (so, we can choose $B'=B\setminus\{0\}$ in our case), the fibre $X_t$ is Moishezon for all $t\in B$.
+In particular, $X_0$ must be Moishezon. $\Box$

-Note that Theorem \ref{The:dd-bar_def} is an upper semicontinuity result for the algebraic dimensions of the fibres of a holomorphic family of compact complex manifolds whose generic fibre is assumed to be a $\partial\bar\partial$-manifold.
+Note that Theorem \ref{The:moidef} is also, implicitly, an upper semicontinuity result for the algebraic dimensions of the fibres of a holomorphic family of compact complex manifolds whose generic fibre is assumed to be Moishezon.
+(Actually, our method shows, when combined with classical results on the relative Barlet space of cycles, that semicontinuity holds under the weaker $\partial\bar\partial$-assumption on each fibre $X_t$ with $t\neq 0$, as a consequence of our properness Theorem \ref{The:dd-bar_def}, but we do not pursue this discussion here.)
 Without the $\partial\bar\partial$-assumption on $X_t$ with $t\neq 0$, the statement is known to fail even when the fibres are complex surfaces.
 An example of a family of compact complex surfaces of class VII (hence non-K\"ahler and even non-$\partial\bar\partial$), whose algebraic dimension drops from $1$ on the generic fibre $X_t$ to $0$ on the limiting fibre $X_0$, was constructed by Fujiki and Pontecorvo in [FP10].